TL;DR

 What if I want to export my data?

 Join teams who trust Worklist to keep their work truly private.
-Start your free 7-day trial—no credit card required.
+Start your free trial — no credit card required.